Written by Editorial Team

 Pregnancy occurring subsequent to endometrial ablation is seen to be associated with complications and risks.
 Placenta increta is a major complication of ablation.
 Couple counseling should be done about contraceptive methods after endometrial ablation as conception after ablation can be life-threatening.

 There are many ways to perform endometrial ablation such as:

-In this process hot fluid is injected in the uterus and the endometrial lining of the uterus is destroyed due to high temperature
+In this process, hot fluid is injected into the uterus and the endometrial lining of the uterus is destroyed due to high temperature

 In this technique, a balloon catheter is introduced in the uterus.
 The catheter is filled with fluid and is heated to a certain point so that the endometrial tissues are easily eroded away